-Liquidity in funds is independently assessed and challenged through the internal governance process at the Fund Manager.
-Liquidity is modelled and compared against potential liability scenarios such as severe repurchases of units and where the Fund has any liquidity issues, it is flagged to the internal committee who further escalate the issue to the Board of Director of the Fund Manager for remedial action.
+Liquidity of the funds is independently assessed and challenged through the internal governance process for the Fund Manager.
+Liquidity is modelled and compared against potential liability scenarios such as severe repurchases of units and where the Fund has any liquidity issues, it is flagged to the internal committee which further escalates the issue to the Board of Director of the Fund Manager for remedial action.